 Live session logic: trust through technology

-That is why Orb iDog develops live session logic: not just a dot on a map, but a sequence of events and statuses.
+That is why Orb iDog is developing live session logic: not just a dot on a map, but a sequence of events and status updates.
 This includes a controlled session approach where the walker moves through clear stages.
 The owner receives context, not only coordinates.

 Why this must be tested slowly